Sihanzz/moveit2-contact-wiping/README.md

 The joint trajectory output is a joint-state sequence with simple timing estimation from inter-waypoint joint deltas.
 It is suitable for evaluation and reporting, but it is not a full MoveIt time-parameterized execution trajectory.

+Besides, due to the time limit, the spiral coverage plan is not implemented.
+My current understanding is that raster is the more reasonable baseline for this project because the reachable region is not continuous everywhere and the current planner only samples discrete reachable cells.
+A spiral strategy would be more natural on a smoother and more uniformly reachable surface, but it would need additional logic to handle discontinuities, orientation changes for the mirror, and path continuity between cells.

+Another limitation of the current raster implementation is that waypoint reachability is checked point-by-point; it does not prove that every motion segment between adjacent waypoints is itself collision-free or dynamically executable.
+So the generated joint trajectory should be read as an evaluation artifact rather than a strict execution-ready motion plan.

 ## Section 3: Contact-Aware Wiping Control

 Implemented: